 For purposes of calculating the amount payable following termination of Transactions as a result of an Illegality or a Force Majeure Event, the valuation mechanics are different from the standard approach used in respect of other Termination Events.

 In calculating the amount payable following termination of a Transaction due to an Illegality or Force Majeure Event, the Force Majeure Annex specifically provides that for the purpose of obtaining quotations for replacement transactions, in relation to a determination using Market Quotations, Reference Market-makers will be asked to assume that the party requesting the quotations is a dealer in the relevant market of the highest credit standing and no account will be taken of any existing Credit Support Document.
 Furthermore, quotations will be obtained on a mid-market basis.
-The effect of this provision is that quotations obtained will reflect the economic characteristics of the particular transaction and not the credit quality of the parties in question.
+The effect of this provision is that quotations obtained will reflect the economic characteristics of the particular Transaction and not the credit quality of the parties in question.
 Because valuation is at mid-market, any bid-offer spread will also be disregarded for the purpose of valuation.

 Where Loss is the applicable payment measure, the same approach is reflected: any rates, prices or other quotations taken into the calculation of Loss should disregard the credit quality of the parties and valuation should be at mid-market.